magic0whi/hexo-blog/source/_posts/learn/cpp.md

   #endif
   ```

-## How to debug

-Visual Studio
-- The `watch view` in VS2015 allows you to specify the variables to be monitored,
-  In `memory window` you can search by keyword `&a` to show the address of variable `a`
-- The default value of uninitialized variables is `0xcccccccc`

-## Visual Studio Setup
+## Visual Studio Setup & Debug

 - Use `Show All Files` view under `Solution Explorer`.
 - By default VS2015 put intermediate files in debug directory
 - It's recommand to set `Output Directory` into `$(SolutionDir)bin\$(Platform)\$(Configuration)\`
   and set `Intermediate Directory` into `$(SolutionDir)bin\intermediate\$(Platform)\$(Configuration)\`

+- The `watch view` in VS2015 allows you to specify the variables to be monitored,
+  In `memory window` you can search by keyword `&a` to show the address of variable `a`
+- The default value of uninitialized variables is `0xcccccccc`

 ## Pointers